Dr Maria Murphy

 Biography

-Maria is an Executive Board Member of the Irish Council for Civil Liberties, a Member of the National Advisory Council for Online Safety, a Team Member of the Center for AI and Digital Policy, and a Member of the National Standards Authority of Ireland Top Team on Standards for Artificial Intelligence.
+Maria has served as a Member of the National Advisory Council for Online Safety and as a Member of the National Standards Authority of Ireland Top Team on Standards for Artificial Intelligence.

 In addition to completing her Irish Research Council funded PhD at University College Cork in 2013, Maria holds a magna cum laude LLM degree from Temple University (Philadelphia), and a First Class Honours BCL (International) degree from UCC.